wardencam360/wardencam_manual/faq.rst

 My device is losing power?
 ++++++++++++++++++++++++++
 | A powerful phone can deliver a high fps; but also drain lots of power.
 | If the battery is running out even when the phone is being charged, please check "save power" option in settings.
+Be sure to plug your device into the wall for continuous capturing.

-Why do I need a SD card?
+Why do I need a SD card or internal memory?
 ++++++++++++++++++++++++
-| Recordings are saved in the SD card before uploaded to Dropbox.
+| Recordings are saved in the devices memory or SD card before uploading to Dropbox.
-| Unmount SD card will disable recording.
+| Unmounting an SD card or limiting internal memory usage will disable recording.
-| For devices without a SD card, only 15 mins trial is allowed.
+| For devices without an SD card or available internal memory, only 15 mins trial is allowed.
 Trial time will be restored once the SD card is installed.

-How to request more free-trial hours?
+How can I request more free-trial hours?
 ++++++++++++++++++++++++++++++++
 | Email the developer wardencam360@gmail.com and ask for more trial hours.